 Educational institutes can use outcome quizzes in a lot of ways to help their functioning.
 ‘Which College Club Should You Join’ is a quiz where students can find this information on the basis of their interests and skills.
-Similarly, an outcome quiz can help them decide which library book is right for them depending upon what they want.
-Similarly, ‘Which Company Is Right For You?’, depending upon their qualifications, the profile they want, etc.
+Similarly, an outcome quiz can help them decide which library book is right for them depending on what they want.
+Similarly, ‘Which Company Is Right For You?’, depends upon their qualifications, the profile they want, etc.

 Schools are all about tests, so there’s no question about how helpful assessments can be to educational institutes.
-It is very obvious as to how educational institutions can use assessments as part of their curriculum.
+It is very obvious how educational institutions can use assessments as part of their curriculum.
 For students who are already enrolled in an institute can use assessments as their practice and revision tests.
 You can also use them as part of the exams.
 These assessments provide instant results and help the student understand their position with respect to everyone else.

 Secondly, you can target customers who are still in the awareness stage with assessments like ‘How Much Do You Know About The US Education System?.
-Or an assessment like ‘Global Awareness Test’ These assessments would help educational institutes segment their students as per their information.
+Or an assessment like the ‘Global Awareness Test’ These assessments would help educational institutes segment their students as per their information.
 And target them with specific courses.
 Coaching institutes can do the same for offering scholarships to students.
 Here’s an example of an assessment test used by an online educational website.

 Surveys And Polls

-Educational institutes, coaching institutes and counseling institutes alike can use surveys to gather feedback from their students.
+Educational institutes, coaching institutes, and counseling institutes alike can use surveys to gather feedback from their students.
 They can ask for feedback regarding the faculty, amenities, hostels, food, and various other things.
 This data can be gathered together and used by the institutes to make the necessary changes.
 Surveys are very convenient, both for the administration and the students.
 The students feel that their opinion is being valued and the administration finds it easier to act upon the improvements.